Two types of permits are required before construction may be undertaken within the Borough limits: a Land Use/Zoning

 Land Use/Zoning Permit

 Zoning in the Borough of Greencastle is governed by the Code of the Borough, Chapter 205, Zoning.
 The Zoning Ordinance states that no building in any district may be erected, reconstructed or restored, or structurally altered, without an appropriate permit issued by the Borough (Land Use/Zoning Permit - Application and Addendum to Zoning Permit [Workers Compensation Insurance Certification]).
-No permit may be issued unless the proposed construction or use is in full conformity with all provisions of the Zoning Ordinance (see also the Zoning Map).
+No permit may be issued unless the proposed construction or use is in full conformity with all provisions of the Zoning Ordinance (see also the Zoning Map or Historic District Maps).
 Property owners who are uncertain whether a permit is required should contact the Borough office at 717-597-7143 for clarification.
 Permits are valid for 18 months.
 Property owners or contractors who wish to obtain a Building Permit must first obtain a Land Use/Zoning Permit from the Borough Zoning Officer.
 The Land Use/Zoning Permit is required to ensure the proposed use/improvement complies with Borough regulations.

 Application and Supplementary Forms